xiangyu2022/LPBkg/README.md

 # The "LPBkg" Package
 This package provides an implementation for the New Signals Detection Under Background Mismodelling (LPBkg) algorithm, as proposed by S. Algeri in the **"Detecting new signals under background mismodelling", arXiv:1906.06615.** LPBkg algorithm provides a unified statistical strategy to perform modeling, estimation, inference, and signal characterization under background mismodeling.
-The method proposed allows to incorporate the (partial) scientific knowledge available on the background distribution and provides a data-updated version of it in a purely nonparametric fashion without requiring the specification of prior distributions
+The method proposed allows to incorporate the (partial) scientific knowledge available on the background distribution and provides a data-updated version of it in a purely nonparametric fashion without requiring the specification of prior distributions.

+Further details and theory about the algorithm can be found here [PDF]

+For more technical problems, please contact the package author Xiangyu Zhang at zhan6004@umn.edu.

+For more theoretical references, please contact the paper author Sara Algeri at salgeri@umn.edu.

 ## Available Implementations